pletzer/firstStepsInViz/README.md

 ### What is a pipeline?

-Visualizations are made of elements which are assembled into a pipeline, essentially a workflow.
+Visualizations are made of elements that are assembled into a pipeline, essentially a workflow.
 Typically, a pipeline will involve reading data, applying filters, creating actors and rendering the actors in a scene.
 Filters extract information from the data; e.g. a contour filter might extract the surface for which a field satisfy a constraint.
 Actors are objects that be rendered; triangles, lines, points, etc. At the end of the day every actor is made of collections of triangles, lines and points.

-At a minimum, a pipeline will have a source (reader, object, etc.), a mapper to draw and sometimes colour the source and an actor.
+At a minimum, a pipeline will have a source (reader, object, etc.), a mapper to draw and colour an actor.

 ```sequence
 source -> mapper -> actor